arjundas1/AI-based-Medical-Specialist-Recommendation-System/README.md

 vals = df.values
 ```

-4. We match the df symptoms and their weights in df1 for building precise models.
+4. We match the data frame of Symptom.csv and their weights in Symptom Severity.csv for
+building a precise model.
+We also manually replace the weights with 0 for those symptoms
+that are not present in Symptom Severity.csv but are present in Symptom.csv.
 ```python
 symptoms = df1['Symptom'].unique()
 for i in range(len(symptoms)):